 Anatomical dissection is a matter of course for today’s medical student.
 Those who selflessly donate their bodies to science are treated with utmost respect for the critical service that they provide to burgeoning doctors and surgeons.
 Medical schools in the 19th century had a more difficult time with this aspect of education and often had to turn to “anatomical men” or “resurrectionists” to procure cadavers for study by their students.
 Virginia schools had no legal means of acquiring bodies until 1884 when legislation established the state anatomical board and made the bodies of prisoners and the indigent available for study.
 An August article in Style Weekly piqued the interest of some Library of Virginia (LVA) archivists, which turned up some interesting archival records about Richmond’s own “anatomical man,” Chris Baker.

 Virginia Commonwealth University (VCU) professor Shawn Utsey has endeavored to uncover the thus-far unknown history of Baker’s work for the Medical College of Virginia (MCV).
 In that effort, he has combed the archives of MCV and the LVA as well as other sources.
 So far revealed is that from sometime after the Civil War until just after World War I, Baker worked as a janitor in MCV’s Egyptian Building.
 However, his duties went far beyond the tidying of the dissection room.
-With the tacit approval of the college, Baker and his cohorts (often including … read more »
+With the tacit approval of the college, Baker and his cohorts (often including young medical … read more »